The Enchanted Prince Who was a Hedgehog: Summary

 Ludinca goes to the castle market and draws out the golden duck, which the fairy maiden wishes to have.
 Ludinca trades it for a night in Rudolf's chambers and asks him to touch her, but he lies asleep on his bed due to some morphine the fairy put in his coffee.
 Failing the first time, the old woman gives Ludinca a golden kettle, which she trades with the fairy maiden for a second night in Rudolf's chambers.
 Again, he is lying fast asleep, for the fairy maiden has put dream powder in his coffee.
 The following day, Rudolf goes on a hunt and his second wife's aunt, the Iron-Nosed Witch, offers to join him, despite the fairy's objections.
 During the hunt, the Iron-Nosed Witch tells him a story about how a hedgehog prince made his way to the castle, and his wife Ludinca tried to wake him up.
-Back to Ludinca, the old woman gives her a golden spindle, for her to trade for a last night in Rudolf's chambers.
+The old woman next gives Ludinca a golden spindle, for her to trade for a last night in Rudolf's chambers.
 The last night, Rudolf drops the coffee and waits for Ludinca.
 Ludinca enters his room and talks to him.
 He wakes up, embraces her, and she gives birth to two boys playing with golden apples.
 The following morning, the fairy maiden brings him some coffee, but Rudolf threatens to kill her.
 The Iron-Nosed Witch begs for the fairy to be spared, and Rudolf takes his wife and children back to his parents' castle, then invites the Turkish king to their wedding.